Dee-Ann Kentish-Rogers: Early life, athletics, and education

 Kentish-Rogers was born on 13 January 1993 in The Valley on the island of Anguilla, a British Overseas Territory in the Caribbean, and was raised on her family farm.
 Growing up, Kentish-Rogers resided in a house with 11 other family members, including several male cousins, and was a self-described "tomboy" who played football.
 Kentish-Rogers later began competing in athletics, beginning with the 400 metres and later switching to heptathlon.
 As an athlete, Kentish-Rogers represented Anguilla at the 2010 and 2014 Commonwealth Games, and at the 2012 CARIFTA Games, with the ultimate goal of joining Team GB at the 2016 Summer Olympics.
 While competing at the 2014 Commonwealth Games, she suffered a knee injury which put an end to her athletics career.

 Kentish-Rogers subsequently relocated to Birmingham in England to enroll in the University of Birmingham as a law student.
 She graduated with a Bachelor of Laws degree and qualified as a barrister in 2018.

 Pageantry

-Kentish-Rogers began her pageantry career in 2017, after she was crowned Miss Anguilla 2017.
+Kentish-Rogers began her pageantry career in 2017, after she won Miss Anguilla 2017.
 Following her return to Birmingham the following year, Kentish-Rogers registered as a contestant at Miss Universe Great Britain 2018; she was eligible for the pageant due to her residence in Birmingham, as eligibility is reserved for British citizens resident in only England, Scotland, or Wales.
 The pageant was held on 14 July 2018 in Newport, Wales, and Kentish-Rogers went on to be declared the winner.
-Following her win, she became the first Black British woman to win the title.
+She was the first Black British woman to win the title.

-As Miss Universe Great Britain, Kentish-Rogers received the right to represent Great Britain at the Miss Universe 2018 pageant.
-The pageant was held on 17 December 2018 in Bangkok, where Kentish-Rogers went on to place in the Top 20, advancing as one of the continental semifinalists from Europe.
+As Miss Universe Great Britain, Kentish-Rogers received the right to represent Great Britain at Miss Universe 2018.
+The pageant was held on 17 December 2018 in Bangkok, where she reached the top 20.